SudoBash/CrowdStricken/README.md

-# CrowdStricken: Experimental Crowdstrike Solution
+# CrowdStricken: Experimental Crowdstrike Solution Utilizing Infrastructure Orchestration

 If this helps you, please consider donating with Cash App to $SudoBashX